 - Your doctor prescribes treatment that another doctor disagrees with.

-For the SSA to deny your claim for failing to follow therapy, the therapy that you fail to follow must be one that is clearly expected to restore your ability to do substantial gainful activity.
+Additionally, for the SSA to deny your claim for failing to follow therapy, the therapy that you fail to follow must be one that is clearly expected to restore your ability to do substantial gainful activity.
 If your treating doctor tells the SSA that the prescribed therapy is not likely to result in your ability to work, the SSA won't fault you if you don't follow such therapy.

 For more information, see Nolo's article on the impact of failing to follow prescribed treatment.